 As part of the Enterprise Zone (including the Housing component) and the High Quality Jobs Programs, taxpayers are allowed to file for refunds of sales and use taxes paid by contractors and subcontractors after construction is completed.
 The New Capital Investment and New Jobs and Income Programs, predecessors to the High Quality Jobs Program, also included sales and use tax refund awards.
 The first refunds were made during FY 2000 through the Enterprise Zone Program (see Table 5).
 Refunds continue to be issued through these programs and in FY 2010 the amount of refunds hit an all-time high of over \$8.6 million.
 This was a 6 percent increase over the previous high of \$8.1 million in FY 2007.
 In FY 2011, refunds decreased by nearly 36 percent to \$5.5 million and decreased again in FY 2012 by over 60 percent, reflecting a construction slowdown during the recent recession.
 However, FY 2013 sales and use tax refunds under EDA tax credit programs returned to FY 2010 levels.
-FY 2014 refunds were \$4.5 million.
+FY 2014 refunds were \$4.5 million; the decrease was likely due to a delay in processing.